Beto O'Rourke on Joe Biden: 'We cannot return to the past'

 A recent Quinnipiac University poll found that 60% of Texas Democrats say that O'Rourke should challenge Cornyn rather than continue his presidential run.

-In Thursday's interview, O'Rourke looked at Biden's record, noting his vote in support for the Iraq War and his recent reversal on the Hyde amendment, which blocks federal funds from going to abortion services with some exceptions.
+In Thursday's interview, O'Rourke looked at Biden's record, noting his recent reversal on the Hyde amendment, which blocks federal funds from going to abortion services with some exceptions and his vote in support of the Iraq War.
+Biden in 2005 said his vote to authorize the war in Iraq was "a mistake."

 "I'm not exactly sure what he believes or what he should apologize for," O'Rourke said.
 "I only know that this country should be able to do far better."